-An application for a bilateral APA may be made by a company which is tax-resident in Ireland for the purpose of the relevant double tax treaty and also by a permanent establishment in Ireland of a non-resident company in accordance with the provisions of the relevant treaty.
+An application for a bilateral APA may be made by a company which is tax-resident in Ireland for the purpose of the relevant DTA and also by a permanent establishment in Ireland of a nonresident company in accordance with the provisions of the relevant treaty.

-The bilateral APA programme is intended to apply in respect of a transaction(s) where the transfer pricing issues involved are complex, e.g. there is significant doubt over the appropriate application of the arm's length principle, or where, for any other reason, there would otherwise be a high likelihood of double taxation arising (in the absence of a bilateral APA).
-Ireland's bilateral APA programme is conducted within the legal framework of the double tax treaty which Ireland has entered into with the other jurisdiction concerned.
+The bilateral APA programme is intended to apply in respect of a transaction(s) where the transfer pricing issues involved are complex, e.g.

+there is significant doubt over the appropriate application of the arm's length principle, or where, for any other reason, there would otherwise be a high likelihood of double taxation arising (in the absence of a bilateral APA).
+Ireland's bilateral APA programme is conducted within the legal framework of the DTA which Ireland has entered into with the other jurisdiction concerned.